explodinglabs/explodinglabs.github.io/_posts/2017-10-20-testing-airflow-operators.markdown

 redirect_from: /airflow/testing-airflow-operators
 comments: true
 ---
-Testing operators is easy in Airflow 1.8.

-It takes three lines of setup before you can test an operator's method.
+It takes a few lines of setup before you can test an Airflow operator's method.

-1. Create a DAG using the `with DAG` usage.
+1. Create a DAG.
 2. Create the operator.
 3. Create a TaskInstance.

-Now you can test the method.
-Here we test `MyOperator.execute`:
+Then you can test the method.

+Here we test `MyOperator.execute` in Airflow 1.8:

 ```python
 from unittest import TestCase